EhsanRahimian/EmployeesInfo/README.md

 These features are used:
 Kotlin, Retrofit, Glide, Hilt, Gson, coroutines, view binding and MVVM design pattern.
 Also, please test this app with Airplan mood.

-## It is bether if we get the data from network and cache it into the sqlite databace and then display the data on the UI.
-I did not use cache persistence library because in the task we were required only to use the remote data source

 ## Mobile Device: Pixel 3 XL